 Tips for Creating Your Retirement Plan

 - A financial advisor can help you take care of your finances when you’re retired.
-SmartAsset’s free financial advisor matching tool can pair you with up to three advisors in your area.
-Get started now.
+Finding a qualified financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three financial advisors in your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - No matter what kind of retirement account you contribute to, make sure you’re aware of the annual contribution limits.
-Note that IRAs also have higher “catch up” limits for people who are above a certain age.
-For example, the contribution limit for a traditional IRA is $5,500 if you are under age 50.
-The limit is $6,500 is you’re 50 or older.
+Note that IRAs also have higher “catch-up” limits for people who are above a certain age.
+For example, the contribution limit for a traditional IRA in 2021 and 2022 is $6,000 if you are under age 50.
+The limit jumps to $7,000 is you’re 50 or older.
 That means even if you started saving late, you can make up a little bit thanks to the higher contribution limit.

 - It can be a challenge to save for retirement if you don’t earn a lot of money.
 However, there are a few incentives to help individuals and couples with a low or moderate income.
-One thing is the the Saver’s Tax Credit.
+One to take advantage of is the the Saver’s Tax Credit.
 It allows eligible filers to receive a tax credit of up to 50% of their retirement savings.

 Photo credit: ©iStock.com/courtneyk, ©iStock.com/PeopleImages, ©iStock.com/c-George